gitlabhq/gitlabhq/doc/ci/environments.md

 - Then the `build` job.
 - Lastly the `deploy_staging` job.

-With this configuration, we ensure that:
+With this configuration, we:

-- The tests pass.
+- Check that the tests pass.
-- Our app is able to be built successfully.
+- Ensure that our app is able to be built successfully.
 - Lastly we deploy to the staging server.

 NOTE: **Note:**
-The `environment` keyword is just a hint for GitLab that this job actually deploys to this environment's `name`.
+The `environment` keyword is just a hint for GitLab that this job actually deploys to the `name` environment.
 It can also have a `url` that is exposed in various places within GitLab.
 Each time a job that has an environment specified succeeds, a deployment is recorded, storing the Git SHA and environment name.